A First-Class Visit With a Saint’s Child

 She had spent the morning at the cathedral in Philadelphia because she wanted to hear “Mr. Bob” speak.
 I am sure Mr. Bob told St. Gianna’s story in the authentic, capable way I’ve seen him do before and then invited the faithful up to venerate first- and second-class relics.
 I missed this portion of the event due to commitments at the congress, but my traveling companion, Louisa, was there to behold St. Gianna’s stunning wedding dress on my behalf.
 I discover that we share the same wedding anniversary, Sept.
-24, the day I am posting this story.
-It must be Providence.
+24. It must be Providence.

 Maryellen shows me pictures of the gown, and I am reminded of the hidden half of St. Gianna, her husband, Pietro, the man Gianna Emanauela fondly refers to as “Daddy.”
 He quietly carried on after the death of his wife, to bring up their four children in the faith and to give a heroic witness of his own, spanning nearly 50 years of widowhood.

 The little group clustering around, waiting to meet Gianna, breaks out into laughter.
 I make way for them.
 They have messages for her, personal inspirations to share and stories of prayers answered.
 The line is growing longer.
 Word is getting around that it’s not just anybody who is here — but a saint’s child — a living, breathing, smiling, first-class testament that love overcomes even death.